fxsheep/firehorse_land/README.md

 ## Current status:
 Supports booting tethered with SBL1 patched on the fly.
 Supports booting tethered with SBL1 patched on the fly, from SDCard.
-Supports booting from EDL to a custom LK(little kernel, aboot),[source](https://github.com/fxsheep/lk4edl).
+Supports booting from EDL to a custom LK(little kernel, aboot),[source here (you can build lk.bin yourself)](https://github.com/fxsheep/lk4edl).
 Nothing much is working at this point, as RPM firmware isn't loaded(yet).
 ### Working (lk4edl):
 USB